cci-scratchx/cci-scratchx.github.io/README.md

 * When loading a saved project which was build with the extension hosted locally all the custom blocks appear as `undefined`.
 * Helper App is single threaded.
+* ScratchX block 'turn the car to %n' is very unstable for some reason.